AI Observatory / Daily Edition / 03/15/2026

 • Conference context: NeurIPS 2024 Main Conference Track

-Be skeptical about
+Be skeptical

 • The abstract is promising, but we still need to inspect the full paper for compute cost, implementation complexity, and how broadly the gains transfer beyond the reported benchmarks.